||Bachelor of Applied Science (Exercise Physiology)

 The units of study that may be taken for this course is set out in the Faculty of Health Sciences Table of units of study for the Bachelor of Applied Science (Exercise Physiology).

 To qualify for the award of the pass degree, a candidate must successfully complete 192 credit points of units of study including:

-Candidates who commenced prior to 1 January, 2013 may complete the requirements in accordance with the resolutions in force at the time of their commencement, provided that requirements are completed by 1 January, 2018.
+Candidates who commenced prior to 1 January, 2016 may complete the requirements in accordance with the resolutions in force at the time of their commencement, provided that the requirements are completed by 1 January, 2021.
 The Faculty may specify a later date for completion or specify alternative requirements for completion of candidatures that extend beyond this time.